erricrr/custom-curricula/README.md

 The data in `student_data.csv` uses fictitious LLM-generated student data.

-Currently, it runs Gemini-pro locally.
-This project is not for production.
-It runs in a Jupyter Notebook and does not have a user interface.
+Currently, it runs **Gemini-pro** locally.
+This tool is not for production.
+It runs in a Jupyter Notebook (`gemini-pro-for-teachers.ipynb`), there's no user interface at the moment.